SunmiKim/prog270-kimsunmi-2016/AllTest/leadership.md

 Finally, he is not only great political leader in South Korea but also he proved to be the greatest economic leader in Korean history.
 When he became the president in early 1998, the entire country was deeply affected by the Asian (or Korean) financial crisis in 1997 and many economists all over the world were very much pessimistic about the situation that it may go to ruin with almost zero for foreign exchange holding.
-However, as soon as he became a president in his very old age, he worked very hard day and night eating lunch from lunch box every day to revive Korean economy embracing many of his enemies including former president, military dictator, who gave him death sentence.
+However, as soon as he became a president in his very old age, he worked very hard day and night eating lunch from lunch box every day to revive Korean economy embracing many of his enemies including former presidents, military dictators, who gave him death sentence.
 And after 5 years of presidency in South Korea in 2002, the foreign exchange holding was 4th biggest in the world (source: blog.ohmynews.com/wjs88/369775) and many economists from all over the world almost got shocked on how he managed to make the country revived so successfully and quickly from ruin.